About OpenCL for OS X

-Going beyond the standard, OS X v10.7 adds integration between OpenCL, Grand Central Dispatch and Xcode making it even easer take advantage of the power of the OpenCL in your application.
+In addition to support for the OpenCL 1.1 standard, OS X v10.7 adds integration between OpenCL, Grand Central Dispatch (GCD), and Xcode to make it even easier to use OpenCL in your application.

 At a Glance

-Using OpenCL is easier than ever in OS X v10.7:
+Using OpenCL is easier than ever as of OS X v10.7:

 OpenCL is fully supported by Xcode.
-The Xcode offline compiler removes a configuration step that used to have to be performed before the kernel could be run and aids in debugging earlier in the development process.
+The Xcode offline compiler removes a configuration step that used to have to be performed before the kernel could be run and facilitates debugging earlier in the development process.
 See “Hello World!.”

 You can write OpenCL functions in separate files and include them in your Xcode project.
-These files can be compiled as your application is built.
-This improves application performance because kernels need not be compiled when the application is running
+You can compile the kernels when your application is built, before it runs.
+This improves runtime performance.

-OpenCL now integrates with Grand Central Dispatch, making it easier for you to focus on making your OpenCL kernels more efficient.
+OpenCL now integrates with GCD, making it easier for you to focus on making your OpenCL kernels more efficient.
 See “Using Grand Central Dispatch With OpenCL.”

-The autovectorizer is used for compiling kernels that will run on the CPU.
-It accelerates performance up to four times without additional effort.
+The autovectorizer compiles and accelerates performance of kernels that run on the CPU up to four times without additional effort.
 The autovectorizer allows you to write one kernel that runs efficiently on both a CPU and a GPU.
-It is invoked regardless of whether the openclc compiler is called from Xcode or if the kernel is built at runtime.
+You can invoke the autovectorizer regardless of whether you are compiling from Xcode or building the kernels at runtime.
+Or you can disable the autovectorizer if necessary.
 See “Autovectorizer.”

 The OpenCL Specification, available from the Khronos Group at http://www.khronos.org/registry/cl/ provides information on the OpenCL standard.

-The OpenCL Programming Guide by Aaftab Munshi, Benedict Gaster, Timothy G. Mattson, James Fung, and Dan Ginsburg, available from Pearson Education, Inc.
+The OpenCL Programming Guide by Aaftab Munshi, Benedict Gaster, Timothy G. Mattson, James Fung, and Dan Ginsburg, available from Pearson Education, Inc., is a helpful introduction to the OpenCL language and standard; these topics are not discussed in this book.

 For more information about Grand Central Dispatch queues, see Concurrency Programming Guide: Dispatch Queues.